 A key theme is the Day of Judgment (Qiyamah), when the body and soul are again reunited and resurrected for consignment to the splendid gardens of paradise or torturous fires of hell.
 Between death and resurrection, individuals are subjected to a preliminary trial in the grave by the angels Munkar and Nakir and given a preview of their destiny in the Hereafter (Aakhirah).

-Muslim men who are worthy live in mansions, eat delicious food and drink, and enjoy Houris, women specifically designed to provide sexual pleasure, forever.
-Faithful Muslim women also receive reward.
+Muslim men who are worthy live forever in well-watered gardens, eating delicious food and drink, and enjoying Houris, women specifically designed to provide sexual pleasure.
+Faithful Muslim women also receive a reward.
 Those who are Muslim but lack in good works may suffer in hell for a time but may eventually be removed by Allah.
 Nonbelievers such as Christians and Jews suffer eternal torment.
-Note that Muslims, at least at the time that the Koran was written, expected a physical, bodily resurrection.
+Note that Muslims, at least at the time that the Quran was written, expected a physical, bodily resurrection.

 Daniel 12:2 states “And many of those who sleep in the dust of the ground will awake, these to everlasting life, but the others to disgrace and everlasting contempt.
 Another Jewish document from around the time of Christ, Sib.
 Or.
 IV mentions “…God Himself will refashion the bones and ashes of humans and raise up mortals as they were before.”
 A third, 2 Baruch 50:2ff notes “For certainly the earth will then restore the dead.
 It will not change their form, but just as it received them, so it will restore them.”